$0 Maine Adoption Quick-Start Checklist

 Kinship / relative adoption (no state custody) Probate Court

-Foster-to-adopt when child in DHHS custody District Court or Probate Court (depends on case posture)
+Foster-to-adopt when child in DHHS custody Probate Court after the District Court child-protection/TPR stage

-Adoption following TPR in child protection case District Court may retain, or transfer to Probate Court
+Adoption following TPR in child protection case Probate Court after TPR and any appeals are resolved

 Which County's Probate Court Do You Use?